varbrad/node-wipe/README.md

 ## Examples
 `node-wipe`

-Will wipe all subdirectories within the current working directory their `node_modules` if the project was last modified longer ago than 30 days.
+Will wipe all subdirectories within the current working directory of their `node_modules` if the project was last modified longer ago than 30 days.

 `node-wipe ./dev/`